- Singing the Faith: 510 (CD21 #10)

-Here, Leith takes a look at the story of Jesus welcoming children to be part of his gatherings.
-All three of the ‘synoptic’ gospels (Mark, Matthew and Luke) include a version of this example of Jesus pointing out what we can all learn from the faith and attitude of young children.
-In all three versions, Jesus suggests that only by being childlike will his followers fully accept and anticipate the Kingdom of God of which he is both herald and embodiment.
+In "Says Jesus. . .", Leith takes a look at the story of Jesus welcoming children to be part of his gatherings.
+All three of the ‘synoptic’ gospels (Mark, Matthew and Luke) include a version of this incident, in which Jesus points out what we can all learn from the faith and attitude of young children.
+In all three versions, Jesus suggests that only by being childlike will his followers fully accept and anticipate the Kingdom of God, of which he is both herald and embodiment.

 As Christians, we should question the values and the assumptions of the world around us – just like children do.
 Leith asks: “When was it that we first forgot that questions helped us grow?” (v.3).

-In verse 4, Leith brings full circle Jesus’ desire to place children centre stage.
+In verse 4, he brings full circle Jesus’ desire to place children centre stage.
 We, too, will “look to children in our midst for they have much and more to say”.

 Leith’s hymn seems to echo Mark and Luke’s simpler accounts of this incident.
 He makes no reference to the forthright warning included in Matthew’s account: “If any of you put a stumbling-block before one of these little ones who believe in me, it would be better for you if a great millstone were fastened around your neck and you were drowned in the depth of the sea.”
 (See Mark 10: 13-16; Luke 18: 15-17; Matthew 18: 1-7)

 Also see Events in Jesus' life (#2 in in our series about Jesus’ ministry as reflected in hymns).

 (*Quotation from an interview given to the magazine Different Voices, issue no.2, 2008)